porky3n/FED_Assignment_1_Jason_Wang/README.md

 **Shopping Cart**
 1. Go to Equipment Page
-2. Open the shopping cart, try press 'Buy' without adding anything to cart, there will be a Purchase Failed Message.
+2. Open the shopping cart, try press 'Buy' without adding anything to cart, there will be a **Purchase Failed Message.
 3. Add something in the cart, press 'Buy', there will be a Purchase Success Message.
 Then, Cart will be cleared.
-4. Add Multiple of the same items, see Quantity and Price increase accordingly.
+4. Add multiple of the same items, see Quantity and Price increase accordingly.

-**Responsiveness**
+5. Try adding something to the cart and refresh the page, notice cart items remains.

+**Responsiveness (Mobile View)**
 1. Website is responsive, when width hits below 767px, mobile view is activated.

 2. Home Page: